Bit-Z Token Price Hits $0.21 on Top Exchanges (BZ)

-Bit-Z Token (BZ) traded flat against the US dollar during the 1-day period ending at 19:00 PM E.T. on March 23rd.
-One Bit-Z Token coin can currently be purchased for about $0.21 or 0.00000377 BTC on major cryptocurrency exchanges.
-Bit-Z Token has a total market cap of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.
-During the last seven days, Bit-Z Token has traded flat against the US dollar.
+Bit-Z Token (BZ) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM E.T. on March 29th.
+Bit-Z Token has a total market capitalization of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
+Over the last seven days, Bit-Z Token has traded flat against the U.S. dollar.
+One Bit-Z Token coin can now be purchased for approximately $0.21 or 0.00000377 BTC on popular exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.